Anniegavr/MazeRunner-ML/README.md

 8. Success rate = if the agent can make it in the offered number of episodes
 9. AgentType = Determinative, Student, Explorer
 10. Algorithm = DFS, BinaryTree, Aldous-Broder

+## How doe this work?
+The project can be divided in 3 sub-projects:
+1. Maze generation
+2. Agents training in maze-solving
+3. Exploratory data analysis on how the agents perform in different mazes.

+When generating mazes, they are saved in Machine Learning/mazes.
+When training agents, the results are saved in Machine Learning/maze_results.csv.
+When doing EDA, the generated csv is automatically found and used by the Jupyter Notebook located in the EDA folder.